What Happens When You Mix Lunesta and Alcohol?

 Getting the Treatment You Need at Recovery Unplugged

 If you or someone you love is using Lunesta and drinking alcohol, it’s possible that they might overdose.
 The most common signs of overdose include dilated pupils, a weak pulse, clammy skin, and clammy breathing.
-Should you or a loved one experience any of these symptoms, seek medical treatment immediately.
+Should you or a loved one experience these symptoms, seek medical treatment immediately.

 Nobody wants to fall asleep and stay asleep forever.
 Our goal is to keep you from becoming another statistic.
 Every time you drink alcohol and take sleeping pills, you gamble with life and death.
 Addiction and overdose are sensitive issues that need to be faced with the help of professionals who care.